-If an amount due to the EU/Euratom has to be recovered, after the end of the project (at the final payment or as a result of an audit), the Commission shall issue against this beneficiary a recovery order to its benefit.
+If an amount due to the FCH JU has to be recovered, after the end of the project (at the final payment or as a result of an audit), the FCH JU shall issue against this beneficiary a recovery order to its benefit.
 If payment has not been made by the due date:

-- The amount may be recovered by offsetting against any sums (excluding pre-financing) due by the Commission to the beneficiary. - Where offsetting is not possible, the fund will transfer an equivalent amount to the Commission. - The Commission shall issue against that beneficiary a recovery order to the benefit of the Fund.
+The amount may be recovered by offsetting against any sums (excluding pre-financing) due by the FCH JU to the beneficiary.

-- At the end of a project, the Commission makes a final payment corresponding to the amount accepted for the last period plus any adjustment needed. - Where the amount of the EU contribution is less than any amount already paid to the consortium, the Commission shall recover the difference.
-The Commission shall request this difference by means of a recovery order issued against each beneficiary concerned and a debit note will be sent to the beneficiary. - If the payment has not been made by the due date indicated on the debit note, the Commission, after informing the beneficiary, may offset the sums owed to the EU/Euratom against any sums it owes to the beneficiary. - Where offsetting is not possible, the Commission shall recover effectively from the Fund the amounts due (transfer from the Fund to the Commission). - The beneficiary has to reimburse the Fund.
-For this purpose, the Commission shall issue a recovery order to the beneficiary to the benefit of the Fund. - Any pending payment due by the EU/Euratom to the beneficiary is assigned to the payment of that beneficiary's debt towards the Fund.
+• At the end of a project, the FCH JU makes a final payment corresponding to the amount accepted for the last period plus any adjustment needed.

+- Where the amount of the FCH JU contribution is less than any amount already paid to the consortium, the FCH JU shall recover the difference.
+The FCH JU shall request this difference by means of a recovery order issued against each beneficiary concerned and a debit note will be sent to the beneficiary. - If the payment has not been made by the due date indicated on the debit note, the FCH JU, after informing the beneficiary, may offset the sums owed to the FCH JU against any sums it owes to the beneficiary.